Mhdomer/mindcraft-aws-migration/docs/FIRESTORE_SECURITY_RULES.md

       // Teachers and admins can read all lessons allow read: if request.auth != null && (isTeacher() || isAdmin());

-      // Students can read lessons from published courses allow read: if request.auth != null && isStudent();
+      // Students can read lessons (we check course status in application code) allow read: if request.auth != null && isStudent();

       // Teachers and admins can create/update/delete lessons